UlisesAlexanderAM/my_portfolio_api/README.md

   As a person who wants to keep track of my skills, I want to retrieve a project, so that I can see its details.

   Acceptance criteria:
-  - [ ] I can retrieve a project by its id
   - [ ] I can retrieve a project by its name

 - [ ] 8 - Retrieve all projects